pallets/werkzeug/docs/terms.rst

 WSGI a specification for Python web applications Werkzeug follows.
 It was specified in the :pep:`333` and is widely supported.
-Unlike previous solutions it guarantees that web applications, servers and utilties can work together.
+Unlike previous solutions it guarantees that web applications, servers and utilities can work together.

 Response Object
 ---------------

 For Werkzeug, a response object is an object that works like a WSGI application but does not do any request processing.
-Usually you have a view function or controller method that processes the request and assambles a response object.
+Usually you have a view function or controller method that processes the request and assembles a response object.

 A response object is *not* necessarily the :class:`BaseResponse` object or a